0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/database-import-export-private-link.md

 Approve the new private endpoint connection for the database import BACPAC file in Azure Storage.

 1. Go to the storage account that hosts the blob container where the BACPAC (`.bacpac`) file exists.
+1. Under **Security + Networking**, select **Networking**.
-1. Open the **Private endpoint connections** page in the **Security** menu.
+1. Select the **Private endpoint connections** tab.
-1. Select the private endpoint for the import/export service.
+1. In the list, select the private endpoint for the import/export service.
 1. Select **Approve** to approve the connection.

 :::image type="content" source="media/database-import-export-private-link/approve-private-link-storage.png" alt-text="Screenshot from the Azure portal that shows how to approve Azure Storage Private Link in Azure Storage." lightbox="media/database-import-export-private-link/approve-private-link-storage.png":::

 ### 4. Check import/export status

 1. After the private endpoints are approved, both in the Azure SQL server and the Azure Storage account, the database import or export job will be kicked off.
-Until then, the jobs will be on hold.
+Until then, the jobs are on hold.
 1. You can check the status of database import or export jobs in **Import/Export History** page under **Data Management** section in Azure SQL server page.
 :::image type="content" source="media/database-import-export-private-link/import-export-status.png" alt-text="Screenshot from the Azure portal that shows how to check Import Export Jobs Status." lightbox="media/database-import-export-private-link/import-export-status.png":::